bsmoehring/jpsTools/README.md

 # jpsTools

-tool for converting osm-data into jupedsim geometryy files
+tool for converting osm-data into jupedsim geometry files

-Requirements:
+# Requirements:

-Python
+- Python

-shapely library
+- shapely library

-pyproj library
+- pyproj library

-matplotlib library
+- matplotlib library

-How to:
+# How to:

--Download openstreetmap data for a specific area
+- Download openstreetmap data for a specific area.
-In terms of being able to manually edit the data I recommend using JOSM (JavaOpenStreetMap-Editor)
+  In terms of being able to manually edit the data I recommend using `JOSM` (JavaOpenStreetMap-Editor)

--Save the data of your choice as an .osm file
+- Save the data of your choice as an .osm file

--Define input and output
+- Define input and output

--Run jpsTools.osmImport.main()
+- Run jpsTools.osmImport.main()